Today, Modern Nature release their beautiful new mini-album ‘Annual’, which is a follow up to their 2019 debut ‘How To Live’.

-On Modern Nature’s debut album, How to Live, urban and rural cross into each other.
-Plaintive cello strains melt into motorik beats.
-Pastoral field recordings drift through looping guitar figures.
-Rising melodies shine with reflective saxophone accents, placing the record somewhere between the subtle mediations of Talk Talk, the stirring folk of Anne Briggs and the atmoshperic waves of Harmonia.
+Released in August 2019, Modern Nature’s debut album – How to Live – crossed the urban and rural into each other.
+Plaintive cello strains melted into motorik beats.
+Pastoral field recordings drifted through looping guitar figures.
+Rising melodies shone with reflective saxophone accents, placing the record somewhere between the subtle mediations of Talk Talk, the stirring folk of Anne Briggs and the atmospheric waves of Harmonia.

 The album was met with universal acclaim and featured in a number of publication’s ‘Best Of 2019’ lists.
 As the group took the album out on the road, Modern Nature became something even more expansive.
 “It feels like there’s scope and room to grow.
 I want the group to feel fluid and that whoever’s playing with us can express themselves and interpret what they think this music is” says bandleader Jack Cooper.